jabergius33/LiDAR-point-cloud/Code/SalsaNext-desnowing/README.md

 # SalsaNext for binary segmentation of snow

-The code is implmeted on linux ubuntu 20.04 (conda version 4.10.3).
+The code is tested on linux ubuntu 20.04 (conda version 4.10.3).

 #### Pre-config: